aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_configuration.html.markdown

 * `key_name` - (Optional) The name of key pair that can login ECS instance successfully without password.
 If it is specified, the password would be invalid.
 * `role_name` - (Optional) Instance RAM role name.
 The name is provided and maintained by RAM.
 You can use `alicloud_ram_role` to create a new one.
 * `force_delete` - (Optional) The last scaling configuration will be deleted forcibly with deleting its scaling group.
 Default to false.
 * `data_disk` - (Optional) DataDisk mappings to attach to ecs instance.
-See [Block datadisk](#block-datadisk) below for details.
+See [`data_disk`](#data_disk) below for details.
-* `instance_pattern_info` - (Optional,Available in 1.177.0+) intelligent configuration mode.
+* `instance_pattern_info` - (Optional, Available in 1.177.0+) intelligent configuration mode.
 In this mode, you only need to specify the number of vCPUs, memory size, instance family, and maximum price.
 The system selects an instance type that is provided at the lowest price based on your configurations to create ECS instances.
 This mode is available only for scaling groups that reside in virtual private clouds (VPCs).
-This mode helps reduce the failures of scale-out activities caused by insufficient inventory of instance types
+This mode helps reduce the failures of scale-out activities caused by insufficient inventory of instance types.
+See [`instance_pattern_info`](#instance_pattern_info) below for details.
 * `instance_ids` - (Deprecated) It has been deprecated from version 1.6.0.
 New resource `alicloud_ess_attachment` replaces it.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
 It will be applied for ECS instances finally.
     - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "http://", or "https://".
 It cannot be a null string.